-- Evidence of being, or having the clear potential to be, an outstanding teacher of your subject. - Having significantly contributed to the work of a successful department. - Having led a team in the development and implementation of a curriculum initiative had a sustained and demonstrable impact on pupil progress. - Delivering staff training and undertaking professional development of other teachers, in particular with regard to outstanding teaching, assessment, marking and feedback, questioning, lesson planning and scheme of work writing. - Effective engagement with external partners (e.g. subject associations, exam boards). - Contributing to intervention programmes at a department/year group/whole school level that have had a proven and sustained impact on attitude and attainment. - Tracking and monitoring identified groups and designing intervention programmes which have shown a positive impact on behaviour and progress.
+- Working at middle leadership level. - Having contributed to the work of an SLT or MLT team which has resulted in the success of the wider school. - Having led a team in the development and implementation of a whole school programme which relates to achievement, attendance or behaviour and ethos. - Delivering staff training and undertaking professional development of other teachers, in particular with regard to use of data, effective behaviour management and pastoral care. - Effective engagement with external partners (e.g. parents, agencies). - Leading intervention programmes at a department/year group/whole school level that have had a proven and sustained impact on attitude and attainment. - Tracking and monitoring identified groups and designing intervention programmes which have shown a positive impact on behaviour and progress. - Modelling excellent pastoral leadership for other teachers and support staff. - Experience of working in an alternative provision centre would be preferable, but not essential.